 Do exercises for shoulder pain really help?
 Absolutely!
-They look to improve the strength, stability, mobility and flexibility of the shoulder to allow full, pain-free movement, helping you get back to the activities you love.
+Exercises help to improve the strength, stability, mobility and flexibility of the shoulder to allow full, pain-free movement and helping you get back to the activities you love.

 This guide will help you find the right exercises for shoulder pain for you, will give you guidance on how to perform them correctly, how to progress appropriately and top tips on getting the best results.

 Is your shoulder feeling really stiff and sore to move?
 These mobility exercises for shoulder pain work on regaining free movement at the shoulder by stretching out the structures inside the joint such as the joint capsule as well as the surrounding muscles.
 They are perfect if your shoulder is feeling stiff and sore to move.

 Shoulder problems are often associated with stiffness, leading to pain and/or limiting how much the arm can move.
 These mobility shoulder rehab exercises help to gently get the arm moving to help loosen the joint up – they are a great place to start.